SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 Are a fast test-taker and prefer more straightforward questions.

-How Can I Start SAT Prep the Right Way?
+How to Start SAT Prep the Right Way

 Starting your SAT prep the right way can save you time and improve your results.
 With a clear strategy, the process becomes less overwhelming and more effective.